demensdeum/DoryChat/README.md

 ### **End-to-End Encryption (E2EE)**
 - **Hybrid Encryption**: RSA-OAEP (2048-bit) for key exchange + AES-GCM (256-bit) for message content

+## 🌐 Production

+The application is deployed at: https://mediumdemens.vps.webdock.cloud/dorychat-app

+**Base Path / Base URL**: In the production build the app uses a default base path of `/dorychat-app`.
+This is configured in `dory-chat/next.config.js` via the `basePath` option and is applied to both API and asset paths.
+You can see this logic used in the code (for example, `getApiPath` and `getAssetPath` in `dory-chat/src/components/ChatView.tsx`).
+To deploy your instance from the site root instead, set `basePath` to an empty string in `next.config.js` and rebuild.

 - **Secure Key Storage**: Private keys stored as `CryptoKey` objects in IndexedDB (not exposed as strings)
 - **Web Crypto API**: All cryptographic operations use the browser's native `window.crypto.subtle`